Şefika Kutluer

-Şefika Kutluer (born 5 May 1961) is a Turkish female classical flautist.
+Şefika Kutluer (born 5 May 1961) is a Turkish classical flautist.

 She was born in Ankara, Turkey.
 While still in the primary school, she transferred to the primary school section of Ankara State Conservatory upon the suggestion of Ulvi Cemal Erkin, a notable musician and a friend of her father.
 In the conservatory, she specialized on flute, and graduated in 1979 with high honors.
 In 1983, she married businessman Ahmet Refik Kutluer.